Holiday Decorating Ideas for Small Spaces

 Make a DIY Tabletop Tree

-Bring a natural touch to your holiday decor by making a unique tabletop tree.
+Bring a natural touch to your holiday decor by making a unique tabletop Christmas tree idea for a small space.
 Hunt for some branches outside, then use gardening pebbles to stand them in a flowerpot.
 Drape your "tree" with translucent ribbons and hang ornaments from the branches.
 Best of all, you can make your tree as big (or small) as you want to fit your space.

 Enliven an Entry